egormly/ComfyUI-EG_Tools/README.md

     *   `.jpg` / `.webp` = Optimized compression (with Quality slider)
     *  #### Careful:  This save node WILL overwrite existing files.

+- **Visual Image Loader**

+   *   This node allows you to set a folder and then select images based on thumbnails.
+Good for projects using a single reference folder with m,ultiple images.
+Stays persistantly open untiol you close it.
+The image selected is automatically populated with a single click.

 - **Image Info / Qwen Prep**
   A dual-purpose utility node that can either output an image's dimensions or prepare it for use with vision models like Qwen-VL.